JorgeJoseAbad/Domino/readme.md

 # DominoGame

+## Emascript 2015 (ES5), jQuery 3.2.1.
+HTML5, CSS3.

 ## 28 Domines, two players.
 Enter players' names first by prompt

-## The player with the double six domino starts.
-If there are no double six, player 1 starts

-## Pick dominoes from player, and place it in board.

-## Emascript 2015 (ES5), jQuery 3.2.1.

-## variant of game, with dragging and rotating of domino possible before place it in board.

-## This version isn't constrained to ES5 but it's legacy at beginning.
+## Game, with ability to drag and rotate the pieces after putting them on the board

+## To start game press button. the domino pieces will be shuffled and 8 of them distributed to each player.
+Starting the game the player who has double 6, or player 1.

+## Pick dominoes from player, and place it in board with click.
+Then press space and move the chip with the pointer (mouse or trackpad), rotating it by pressing space (or another key).
+Leave it in place by lifting the pointer.
+If the move is incorrect, the chip returns to player.
+If the move is correct change turn to other player.